18.104.22.168 Continuation, variation or termination of CA

 - is temporarily admitted to an institution for a period longer than allowed under the temporary cessation of care provisions, OR

 - is permanently admitted to an institution, OR

 - no longer requires care and attention on a daily basis because of a disability, OR

-- if after 1 July 2010, the carer is in receipt of CA (child) and they apply for CP (child) under the DCLA, and are assessed as not qualified, CA (child) must be cancelled.
+If a carer is in receipt of CA (child) and they apply for CP (child) under the DCLA, and are assessed as not qualified, CA (child) must be cancelled.

 Care receiver assessment current (8.2.2)